cran/xrf/README.md

     * For an illustration of de-overlapping xrf models, see the "De-overlapping rules" section below
     * For a description of this algorithm, see [this document](https://github.com/holub008/snippets/blob/master/overlapped_hyperrectangles/overlapped_hyperrectangles.pdf)

-### Comparison to existing packages
+### Comparison to alternatives
-[pre](https://CRAN.R-project.org/package=pre) is a package on CRAN for fitting prediction rule ensembles, and [rulefit](https://github.com/Zelazny7/rulefit) is another alternative on hosted on github. xrf improves on some aspects of these by:
+Several implementations of RuleFit are available for R: [pre](https://CRAN.R-project.org/package=pre), [horserule](https://CRAN.R-project.org/package=horserule), and [rulefit](https://github.com/Zelazny7/rulefit). xrf improves on some aspects of these by:
 * Usually building more accurate models at fixed number of parameters
 * Usually building models faster
-* Building models that predict from missing data and new factor-levels
+* Building models that predict for new factor-levels
 * Providing a more concise and limited interface
-* Tested & actively maintained, fewer bugs
+* Tested & actively maintained for fewer bugs

-On the last point, as of April 2019, both packages fail to even build a model on the census income example below due to bugs.
+On the last point, as of April 2019, the 'pre' and 'rulefit' packages fail to build a model on the census income example below due to bugs.

 ## Example